 Accommodation: Sol Duc Hot Springs Resort

-3 Doe Bay Resort and Retreat
+3. Doe Bay Resort and Retreat

 Doe Bay Resort and Retreat is your first-class ticket for everything the San Juan Islands has to offer.
-Located on Orcas Island in Olga, the waterfront soaking tubs and sauna are many people's centerpiece experience while visiting Doe Bay Resort, but the mineral baths are only a small part of the offerings at this natural resort.
+Located on Orcas Island in Olga, the waterfront soaking tubs and sauna are many people's centerpiece experience while visiting Doe Bay Resort.
+But the mineral baths are only a small part of the offerings at this natural resort.

 Address: 107 Doe Bay Road, Olga, Washington

-4 Olympic Hot Springs
+4. Olympic Hot Springs

 For another option of hot springs while visiting Olympic National Park, the Olympic Hot Springs add more of a wilderness experience compared to the comfortable confines of the neighboring Sol Duc Hot Springs Resort.
 A similar resort operated on the Olympic Hot Springs until 1966, when the lease with the National Park Service (NPS) expired.
 Since then, the NPS has removed all man-made structures from the area, and hikers can access these natural hot springs via a 2.5-mile trail.

-5 Scenic Hot Springs
+6. Scenic Hot Springs

-The history of Scenic Hot Springs is still in the making, so if you are granted permission to visit this natural attraction, be sure to pack everything out you bring along and help keep this pristine location open to visitors for years to come.
+The history of Scenic Hot Springs is still in the making, so if you are granted permission to visit this natural attraction, be sure to pack out everything you bring in and help keep this pristine location open to visitors for years to come.

-6 Gamma Hot Springs
+7. Gamma Hot Springs